jdoubleu/frontend-boilerplate/README.md

 # Frontend Boilerplate
-This repo contains a boilerplate for all frontend themes and templates.
+This repository contains another simple but powerful boilerplate for creating frontend themes.
-It builds the base of each theme and can be used to bootstrap/start a new theme.
+It sets up a powerful an assistive environment for development and to write in meta language to common web technologies.

 ## Introduction
-This theme follows the coding guidelines of `jdoubleu` and implements its structure.

 It's a simple but powerful boilerplate for building frontend themes.
 However it is not perfect at the time - and won't ever be - so I will update it continuously.
 You are welcome to open an issue or creating a pull request.